Coty Building: Early and mid-20th century

 By the first decade of the 20th century, owner and real estate investor Charles A. Gould, foreseeing the neighborhood shift from residential to commercial use, wished to replace the facade of the brownstone.
 Consequently, in 1907, architect Woodruff Leeming was hired to remodel the house.
 Donald M. Mitchell received the general contract to remodel the town house, A side extension was to be erected at the rear, one story was to be added over the main building, and the interior would be renovated with electric lighting, an electric passenger elevator, partitions, and plumbing fixtures.
-The Real Estate Record and Guide wrote in December 1908 that the remodeled building had "a maximum of light and air on each floor, the general composition being good and at the same time securing the effect of proper supports for the upper stories by means of the side piers carried all the way down to the sidewalk level".In 1910, the building was leased to perfumer François Coty, who used it as the U.S. headquarters of Coty, Inc. Coty commissioned jeweler and glass maker René Lalique to design a wall of glass windows.
-Lalique created a Art Nouveau-style composition of panes of glass decorated with flower vines, large enough to go from the third through fifth floors.
+The Real Estate Record and Guide wrote in December 1908 that the remodeled building had "a maximum of light and air on each floor, the general composition being good and at the same time securing the effect of proper supports for the upper stories by means of the side piers carried all the way down to the sidewalk level".In 1910, the building was leased to perfumer François Coty, who used it as the U.S. headquarters of Coty.
+Coty commissioned jeweler and glass maker René Lalique to design a wall of glass windows.
+Lalique created an Art Nouveau-style composition of panes of glass decorated with flower vines, large enough to go from the third through fifth floors.
 The renovated building hosted exhibitions such as a 1910 exhibit to spread awareness of tuberculosis, as well as a 1914 benefit for the Committee of Mercy.
 Around 1921, Shoecraft Inc. leased some space in the building, where it remained for twenty years.
 In 1926, Coty moved the company's offices to 423 West 55th Street, retaining only the company showroom at 714 Fifth Avenue.
 The sixth floor was then leased to photographer Jay T. E. Winburn, while the fifth floor was leased to tailor Berkley R. Merwin Inc.